- About Saci

 Since 1975, SACI has welcomed students from over 70 countries worldwide.
 Whatever your geographic region may be, we would be delighted to receive your application, and consider ourselves honored by your interest in SACI.

 Applicants from outside the United States will need to provide specific information and documents (including evidence of their proficiency with the English language), that you may find listed in our International Student Admissions section.

 Yes!
-All applicants for fall and spring semesters may apply for scholarships which are awarded based on a combination of merit and demonstrated financial need.
+All applicants may apply for scholarships which are awarded based on a combination of merit and demonstrated financial need.

 For a complete list of requirements and scholarships offered visit Scholarship information.